Gold slips after three-week gain, Fed meeting eyed

 "Gold is falling because of a lack of buying in Asia today," said one Hong Kong-based trader.
 "Everyone is waiting for the FOMC meeting and nonfarm payroll data this week before placing bets."

-The Fed's Federal Open Market Committee (FOMC) begins a two-day meeting on Tuesday that could provide more clarity on when the U.S. central bank might slow its $85 billion monthly bond purchases.
+The Fed's Federal Open Market Committee (FOMC) begins a two-day meeting on Tuesday that could provide more clarity on when the U.S. central bank would slow its $85 billion monthly bond purchases.

 Bullion has lost a fifth of its value this year as signs of an economic recovery in the United States sparked fears of an end to easy central bank money.
 Comments from Chairman Ben Bernanke have reassured investors, pushing gold up for three straight weeks, but investors want more guidance on the exact timing of any scaleback.